 30 artificial round branches are inserted into a cylindrically trimmed stem.
 This is prepared for all contestants in the same branch pattern and the same branch diameter.
+(30mm)

-- The stems are 6 m long and have a diameter of 14 cm. - The cylindrically trimmed stems must be of the same type of wood. - Within the limbing sector, 30 branches with a total diameter of 900 mm are placed on either side of the stem midline at approximately 120° (see figure 38). - All branches are of the same type of wood and have the same diameter depending on the pattern.
-The are inserted into the stems in the same drilling pattern.
-The contesting countries are informed of the drilling pattern and the type of wood 6 months before the competition. - > The starting line and the finishing line shall be clearly indicated on the stem. - The starting line must be 0.5 m before the first selected branch and the finishing line must be 0.5 m behind the last selected branch. - > The stems should be secured so they do not roll away and fixed on a base at a height of 60 cm. - The length from the starting line to the finish line is 4.50 m. - > 1.0 m before the starting line and 0.50 m behind the finish line remains free of branches.
+- The stems are 6 m long and have a diameter of 14 cm. - The cylindrically trimmed stems must be of the same type of wood. - Within the limbing sector, 30 branches with a total diameter of 900 mm are placed on either side of the stem midline at approximately 120° (see figure 38a). - All branches are the same type of wood, have the same diameter (30mm?) and have the same drill pattern. - Between the branch wreaths is a distance of 43.75 cm. - The contesting countries are informed of the drilling pattern and the type of wood 6 months before the competition. - The starting line and the finishing line shall be clearly indicated on the stem. - The starting line must be 0.5 m before the first selected branch and the finishing line must be 0.5 m behind the last selected branch. - > The stems should be secured so they do not roll away and fixed on a base at a height of 60 cm. - The length from the starting line to the finish line is 4.50 m. - ➤ 1.0 m before the starting line and 0.50 m behind te finish line remains free of branches.